 | TSB | Minimum of 70 years at mortgage commencement, with 30 years remaining at mortgage redemption. |

-Using our service gives you better control over the value of your Lydiate and Melling leasehold, as your property will be more valuable and saleable in relation to the lease length should you want to sell.
-The conveyancers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Retaining our service gives you better control over the value of your Lydiate and Melling leasehold, as your property will be more valuable and marketable in respect of lease length should you wish to sell.
+The conveyancers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.